Steps to Filling Out the FAFSA For Students and Parents

 - Make sure you and your parent don’t mix up your FSA IDs.
 This is one of the most common errors we see, and why it’s extremely important for each person to create his/her own FSA ID and not share it with anyone.

 - Make sure the parent who is using his/her FSA ID to sign the FAFSA chooses the right parent number from the drop-down menu.
 If your parent does not remember whether he/she was listed as Parent 1 or Parent 2, he/she can go back to the parent demographics section to check.

 - If you have siblings, your parent can use the same FSA ID to sign the FAFSA for all of his or her children.
 Your parent can also transfer his/her information into your sibling’s application by choosing the option provided on the FAFSA confirmation page.

-- If you get an error saying that your FSA ID information does not match the information provided on the FAFSA, here’s what you should do (the fourth bullet).
+- If you get an error saying that your FSA ID information does not match the information provided on the FAFSA, here’s what you should do (the third bullet under FSA ID).